Bumze/multinational-retail-data-centralisation/README.md

 - **next_times** to generate timestamps of next sales.
 Here a SQL window function LEAD() returns the next record in the timestamp set in the next_times column.
 - **avg_times** to calculate the average.
 The average times column is derived with the AVG() function used on the difference between sale timestamps.

 Finally the required parameters are extracted from the average times using SQL EXTRACT() function.
+Hour extraction, Minutes and Seconds in the timestamp were extracted sucessfully.
-(Slight issue remains- milliseconds were hard to extract, there exist some negative values in the computations.
-These can be interpreted by adding the negative values to the rounded data. *Or could milliseconds be ignored, the values can show in seconds if not rounded??!*)
+(Slight issue remains- milliseconds were hard to extract, some negative values exists in its computations.
+These can be interpreted by adding the negative values to the rounded data. *Or could milliseconds be ignored, the millisecondth values do show in the secondth if not rounded!*)

-[^1]: I acknowledge the various sources of knowledge and information gathering - AIcore Team, Documentations from Pandas, Numpy, PostgreSQL, Stackoverflow, geeksforgeeks, colleagues and many other resources online.
+[^1]: I acknowledge the various sources of knowledge and information - AIcore Team, Documentations from Pandas, Numpy, PostgreSQL, Stackoverflow, geeksforgeeks, colleagues and many other resources online.